In This Article

 Here are the types of mono lab tests:

 If you can’t visit a clinic or a hospital, you may also try at-homo mono tests.
-There are home testing kits you can buy online, which will require you to collect a blood sample.
+You can buy home testing kits online, which will require you to collect a blood sample.